 Since interning at BookEnds as an undergrad in the summer of 2015, James has (basically) never left.
 He's just continuously level-up-ed inside of BookEnds.
 Now he is the Literary Assistant and Social Media Manager for the team.

-James is a Staten Island native, and just recently graduated with his Master's Degree in English from the College of Staten Island.
+James is a Staten Island native, and holds a Master's Degree in English from the College of Staten Island.
 He’s been a reader since his mom gave him the first A Series of Unfortunate Events book, and ordered the sequels regularly through Scholastic book orders.
-When he’s not reading/working, James can usually be found watching an unhealthy amount of sitcoms.
+He only recently learned he could be a writer... now, his debut picture book, GOOD NIGHT, OPPY, publishes in Fall 2021 from Boyds Mills Kane Press.
+When James is not reading/working/writing, he can usually be found watching an unhealthy amount of sitcoms.

-James is now open to submissions!
+James is currently open to submissions!
 More information can be found on our submissions page, and you can query him here: http://QueryMe.Online/jmcgowan.